-March should be putting a spring in your step: blue skies (sometimes), daffodils and (slightly) longer evenings mean there’s more time and energy for all the great events taking place across the city!
+March should be putting a spring in your step: blue skies (sometimes), pancakes, daffodils and (slightly) longer evenings mean there’s more time and energy for all the great events taking place across the city!

-Women of the World Festival | 7th – 11th March | South Bank | Free
+Women of the World Festival | South Bank

 Launched in 2011 to mark the centenary of International Women’s Day, this annual festival promoted gender equality and celebrates the achievements of women across the world.
 Using performances, workshops and debate, they explore barriers faced by women and have had speakers including Annie Lennox, Caitlin Moran and Malala Yousafzai in the past.
 There are some ticketed events and some free ones, so be sure to check the full schedule.
 Highlights include speed mentoring, a pop-up poetry cafe and the Scars Exhibition.

-Head of the River Race | 11th March | Mortlake/Putney | Free
+Head of the River Race | Mortlake/Putney

 Watch as 400 crews of 8 keen rowers compete along the Thames championship course on a Sunday afternoon.
 Started in 1926, there were initially only 21 crews from Cambridge and Tidesway but now teams travel from around the world to attend.
 The winners usually cross the finish line at Putney Bridge after about 20 minutes but the event as a whole takes around two hours.